 Gluten is Bad for Gut Health

-gluten and following a primal diet, your gut health could be a lot better, and your body might be able to more easily tolerate certain foods that caused irritation to your system before you cut out gluten.
+After a few months of cutting out gluten and following a primal diet, your gut health could be a lot better, and your body might be able to more easily tolerate certain foods that caused irritation to your system before you cut out gluten.

 Cutting Gluten Helps You Follow a Healthy Primal/Paleo Diet

 If you cut out sugar and gluten, you are also cutting out foods that are high in calories and offer little nutritional value, such as pizza and doughnuts.
 I call them empty calories.
 Going gluten-free will also help you stay away from highly processed foods that increase blood pressure, cause water retention and bloating, and negatively affect glucose levels.

 Gluten sensitivity could affect hormonal imbalances.
 Many women with PCOS struggle with weight gain and have trouble losing weight.
 Quitting gluten could help correct these imbalances and make weight loss easier.